Industry-Wide Business Valuation FAQ & Glossary

 Appraisal Procedure — see Valuation Procedure.

-Arbitrage Pricing Theory — a multivariate model for estimating the cost of equity capital, which incorporates several systematic risk factors.
+Arbitrage Pricing Theory — a multivariate model for estimating the cost of equity capital, which contains several systematic risk factors.

-Asset (Asset-Based) Approach — a general way of determining a value indication of a business, business ownership interest, or security using one or more methods based on the value of the assets net of liabilities.
+Asset (Asset-Based) Approach — a way of determining a value indication of a business ownership interest or security using one or more methods based on the value of the assets net of liabilities.

-Assumptions and Limiting Conditions — Parameters and boundaries under which a valuation is performed, as agreed upon by the valuation analyst and the client or as acknowledged or understood by the valuation analyst and the client as being due to existing circumstances.
-An example is the acceptance, without further verification, by the valuation analyst from the client of the client’s financial statements and related information.
+Assumptions and Limiting Conditions — Parameters and boundaries under a valuation are whether performed, agreed upon, acknowledged, or understood by both the valuation analyst and the client as being due to existing circumstances.
+An example is an acceptance without further verification, in which the valuation analyst from all the client’s financial statements and related information.

-Beta — a measure of systematic risk of a stock; the tendency of a stock’s price to correlate with changes in a specific index.
+Beta — a measure of the systematic risk of a stock.
+And is the tendency of a stock’s price to connect with changes in a specific index.

-Blockage Discount — an amount or percentage deducted from the current market price of a publicly-traded stock to reflect the decrease in the per-share value of a block of stock that is of a size that could not be sold in a reasonable period of time given normal trading volume.
+Blockage Discount — An amount or percentage deducted from the current market price of a publicly-traded stock.
+To reflect the decrease in the per-share value of a block of stock of a size that could not sell in a reasonable period given a trading volume.
 Book Value—see Net Book Value.

 Business — see Business Enterprise.

-Business Risk — the degree of uncertainty of realizing expected future returns of the business resulting from factors other than financial leverage.
+- Business Risk — the degree of uncertainty in realizing the expected future returns of the business.
+That results from factors other than financial leverage.
 See Financial Risk.

-Calculated Value — An estimate as to the value of a business, business ownership interest, security, or intangible asset, arrived at by applying valuation procedures agreed upon with the client and using professional judgment as to the value or range of values based on those procedures.
+Calculated Value — An estimated value of a business, business ownership interest, security, or intangible asset.
+Arrived by applying valuation procedures agreed upon with the client and using professional judgment.
+The value or range of values based on those procedures.

-Calculation Engagement — An engagement to estimate value wherein the valuation analyst and the client agree on the specific valuation approaches and valuation methods that the valuation analyst will use and the extent of valuation procedures the valuation analyst will perform to estimate the value of a subject interest.
+Calculation Engagement — An engagement to estimate value wherein the valuation analyst and the client agree on the specific valuation approaches and methods.
+That the valuation analyst will use and the extent of valuation procedures the valuation analyst will perform to estimate the value of a subject interest.
 A calculation engagement generally does not include all of the valuation procedures required for a valuation engagement.
-If a valuation engagement had been performed, the results might have been different.
-The valuation analyst expresses the results of the calculation engagement as a calculated value, which may be either a single amount or a range.
+If a valuation engagement has performed, the results might have been different.
+The valuation analyst expresses the results of the calculation engagement as a calculated value.
+And may be either a single amount or a range.

-Capital Asset Pricing Model (CAPM) — a model in which the cost of capital for any stock or portfolio of stocks equals a risk-free rate plus a risk premium that is proportionate to the systematic risk of the stock or portfolio.
+Capital Asset Pricing Model (CAPM) — a model in which the cost of capital for any stock or portfolio equals a risk-free rate.
+A risk premium proportionate to the systematic risk of the stock or portfolio.

-Capitalization of Benefits Method — A method within the income approach whereby expected future benefits (for example, earnings or cash flow) for a representative single period are converted to value through division by a capitalization rate.
+- Capitalization of Benefits Method — It is a method within the income approach whereby expected future benefits (for example, earnings or cash flow).
+For a single representative, period converts to value through division by a capitalization rate.

-Capitalization of Earnings Method — a method within the income approach whereby economic benefits for a representative single period are converted to value through division by a capitalization rate.
+- Capitalization of Earnings Method — It is a method within the income approach whereby economic benefits for a single representative period.
+That converts to value through division by a capitalization rate.

 Capitalization Rate — any divisor (usually expressed as a percentage) used to convert anticipated economic benefits of a single period into value.